 Whatever the reason the man of God had for disobeying God’s clear instructions, the consequences from God were swift and severe.
 Satan’s greatest weapon is deception, and he plays on our insecurity, pride, and fleshly desires to get us to disobey God.
 But finishing the race is the only way we will be able to earn the prize.
 We must keep a clear focus on Jesus and what He has told us to do.
 We must watch for the tactics of the enemy.

 Like to look closer at Scripture?
 Try 2 Kings 18: When the Enemy Offers to Leave You Alone or Twinkly Trash: A Closer Look at Job 28.
-Please sign up to receive my blog in your email in-box.
+Please sign up to receive my blog in your inbox.
 You can find that at the upper right of your screen (or at the bottom on a phone).
 Also, check out my YouTube Channel where I read the blogs out loud.
 I also have a playlist of hymns from my church.